NVIDIA/spark-rapids/docs/compatibility.md

 ### Float to String

-The GPU will use different precision than Java's toString method when converting floating-point data types to strings.
-As a result the computed string can differ from the default behavior in Spark.
+The GPU use [ryu](https://github.com/ulfjack/ryu) as the solution when converting floating-point data types to strings.
+As a result the computed string can differ from the output of Spark in some cases: sometimes the output is shorter (which is arguably more accurate) and sometimes the output may differ in the precise digits output.

 The `format_number` function will retain 10 digits of precision for the GPU when the input is a floating point number, but Spark will retain up to 17 digits of precision, i.e. `format_number(1234567890.1234567890, 5)`